GMC Syclone: Marlboro Syclone

-The 10 grand prize winners of the Marlboro Sweepstakes not only won a 1991 GMC Syclone Marlboro Edition truck, but were treated to an all expenses paid day of racing alongside the Indy racing team and pit crew with a VIP access and tours, pit passes, photo session with the Marlboro Indy team, and a prize pack full of various Marlboro apparel.
+The ten grand prize winners of the Marlboro Sweepstakes not only won a 1991 GMC Syclone Marlboro Edition truck, but were treated to an all-expenses-paid day of racing alongside the Indy racing team and pit crew with a VIP access and tours, pit passes, photo session with the Marlboro Indy team, and a prize pack full of various Marlboro apparel.
 After the raffle had taken place and the trucks claimed by the winners, Phillip Morris had each truck delivered to an allocated dealership nearest to each winner’s residence.
 The winners were responsible for luxury taxes and fees.

 Indy Syclone & PPG Syclone

-Three Indy Syclones were used at the Indianapolis 500 race on May 24, 1992 with the only modifications being a sticker package.
-One of these Indy trucks was later converted into the PPG Syclone Pace Truck (though it was not the official pace car) with significant modifications to be used on the track, including a multi-colored silver, magenta, and aqua paint scheme, and a molded in light bar in the roof, a racing fuel cell a built in halon fire suppression system, water cooled brakes, and color matched leather interior to the exterior paint scheme.
-The bed has a multi piece tonneau cover that accordion folds with the tailgate to reveal the fuel cell, batteries, and halon canister mounts.
+Three Indy Syclones were used at the Indianapolis 500 race on May 24, 1992, with the only modification being a sticker package.
+One of these Indy trucks was later converted into the PPG Syclone Pace Truck (though it was not the official pace car) with significant modifications to be used on the track, including a multi-colored silver, magenta, and aqua paint scheme, and a molded in light bar in the roof, a racing fuel cell, a built-in halon fire suppression system, water-cooled brakes, and color-matched leather interior to the exterior paint scheme.
+The bed has a multi-piece tonneau cover that folds with the tailgate in the fashion of an accordion to reveal the fuel cell, batteries, and halon canister mounts.
 The PPG Syclone was retired to the GM Heritage Collection where it was stored and occasionally taken out for car shows until it was auctioned at Barrett Jackson in 2009, selling for $66,000.
-It is now privately owned, last location known to be in Colorado.
+It is now privately owned, with its last location known to be in Colorado.